Please bookmark this page as we will be continuously updating it with the latest information

 SEB Kort will create branches in the jurisdictions where AirPlus International GmbH currently has branches.

-The new company names will be confirmed once approved by the respective authorities.
+The new branch names will be confirmed once approved by the respective authorities.

-Please find below a list of the current company names.
-The new company names will be added gradually once confirmed.
+Please find below a list of the current branch names.
+The new branch names will be added gradually once confirmed.

 There are no changes to the company names of the AirPlus International subsidiaries in Italy, Switzerland, the UK, and the U.S..
 They will keep their current names and registration numbers.

-The legal entity is SEB Kort Bank AB.
+The legal entity is SEB Kort Bank AB, which will be the contracting party for all agreements.
 Products licensed in Germany and offered locally or on a cross-border basis will be issued by the German branch (legal name to be confirmed).

 When AirPlus International GmbH is merged into SEB Kort Bank AB and subsequently dissolved, its former subsidiaries will become direct subsidiaries of SEB Kort Bank AB.
 They will continue to exist as separate legal entities, just as they are today in relation to AirPlus International GmbH, with their current name and registration number.